midstlab/MPR/README.md

 **DiffE_and_hessian.py:** For superimposition of two structures with Biopython and calculation of inverse hessian with Prody.

-**Vector_processing.py:** For visualization of force vectors on ChimeraX.
-This code generates a `.bild` file using the initial coordinates and weights obtained from an MPR solution.
+**Vector_processing.py:** For visualization of force vectors on ChimeraX 1.8.
+This code generates a `.bild` file using the initial coordinates and weights obtained from an MPR solution which can be directly open with ChimeraX.
 Force arrows can be scaled and customized using the scaling factors.